DavidRadvan/Jungle-LHL/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Users can browse select merchandise, add items to their cart, and checkout.
+Admins can add products or categories to the website, and review stock.

+## Screenshots

 ## Additional Steps for Apple M1 Machines